TLe2023/PaymentFraudDetection/Fraud_Payment_Detection_Report.md

 **Phases of the CRISP-DM Process Model for Data Mining**

 After understanding the business objectives, the collected data was explored by using visualizations and probability distributions to form initial findings and hypotheses.
 Then, the data was cleaned and prepared to handle any integrity issues.
 Features were engineered for modelling.
 Next, the dataset was split into a Low Amount dataset and a High Amount dataset.
-Four predictive classification models were built with default parameters with a cross-validation method applied on the Low Amount dataset.
+Four predictive classification models were built with default parameters and with a cross-validation method applied on the Low Amount dataset.
 They were **Decision Trees (DT), Histogram Gradient Boosting (HGBT), eXtreme Gradient Boosting (XGB), and AdaBoost (AB)** classification models.
 Two models, **Decision Trees (DT) and Logistic Regression (LR)**, were built on the High Amount dataset.
-After eliminating one model on Low Amount dataset, the remaining three models were fine-tuned with optimal parameters.
-Lastly, these models or classifiers were compared so that the best model, based on a set of predefined criteria, would be evaluated and recommended.
+After eliminating one model on Low Amount dataset, the remaining models were fine-tuned with optimal parameters.
+Lastly, these models or classifiers were calibrated and compared so that the best model, based on a set of predefined criteria, would be evaluated and recommended.

 ## 4. Data Understanding

 ### 4.1 Data Overview

-The synthetic payment dataset was provided by an international financial institution -J.P.
+The synthetic payment dataset was provided by an international financial institution - J.P.
 Morgan.
 It describes payment information of 1,495,782 observations.
 The dataset contains transactional information including payment amount, senders and receivers of a large variety of payment transaction types enriched with labels representing legitimate or fraudulent payments.

 Below are the attributes and descriptions of the initial data: